|

 Orodreth could not help wondering what Haldir saw in her.
 We

-injured, he added, quickly, though the elleth did not seem
+Warden was not injured,though the elleth did not seem

-particularly concerned, but Mistress Wilawen was taken.
+particularly concernedbut Mistress Wilawen was abducted.

 He paused, expecting a response, but Cyllien said nothing.